sarayumummidi/sarayumummidi/README.md

 ## Sarayu Mummidi
-hello! welcome to my github! i am sarayu mummidi, and studying computer science at uc davis.
+hello! welcome to my github! i am sarayu mummidi, and im studying computer science at uc davis.
 im currently interning as a swe at a startup and researching with uc davis center of mind and brain.
 i'm pretty new to building, but i love creating projects using new techstacks!